Politics

 Ibekaku noted that as a result of the efforts made so far by the present administration, part of the Malabu Oil deal funds held by the court in the United Kingdom had been recovered.

-The presidential aide said: We are also working to finalise the process for the return of $321million and by December, we are going to sign the MoU for the return of the money held in Switzerland.
+The presidential aide said: We are also working to finalize the process for the return of $321million and by December, we are going to sign the MoU for the return of the money held in Switzerland.

-I am happy to also note here that some civil society organisations working in the area of asset recovery were involved in the negotiation of the MoU and will be involved in monitoring the assets in Switzerland.
+I am happy to also note here that some civil society organizations working in the area of asset recovery were involved in the negotiation of the MoU and will be involved in monitoring the assets in Switzerland.

 This is to ensure that the returned funds are managed in a transparent manner as other recovery plans continue in countries like UK, Island of Jersey and France.